 But the treaty — which has more than 165 parties, but not the United States, the only major nation that does not belong — has no jurisdiction over the high seas.
 Another extension to it, the U.N.'s Straddling Fish Stocks Agreement, entered into force in 2001 and has 86 parties, including the United States.
 It covers species that migrate among or are found in more than one exclusive economic zone.

-No universal law exists that protects marine species and minerals in the high seas — which cover about 45 percent of Earth’s surface.
+No universal law exists that protects marine species and minerals in the high seas — which cover about 45% of Earth's surface.

 "Marine biodiversity knows no boundaries.
 We have identified gaps in its management.
 And the only way to solve it is by coming up with a global agreement," said Miroslav Lajčák, president of the U.N.
 General Assembly and Slovakia's foreign minister.
 "At a time when multilateralism is being challenged, this is an example of it at work."